-To prepare for the written qualifying examinations, a student can register up to 6 units of STAT 291 (individual studies in coordinated areas) only during the quarters that the student participates in qualifying examinations.
+To prepare for the written qualifying examinations, a student can register up to 6 units of STAT 291 (individual studies in coordinated areas) only during the quarters that the student participates in or prepares for the written qualifying examination.

 Immediately after passing the written exam students must identify a major professor and will work with them to prepare for the oral qualifying examination.
-Advancing to Candidacy takes place when the student completes the course requirements for the Ph.D. program and passes the written and oral exams.
+Advancement to Candidacy takes place when the student completes the course requirements for the Ph.D. program and passes the written and oral exams.
 Students are expected to pass the written exams before the beginning of the third year and oral exams before the beginning of the fourth year.